pbrocks/block-options/docs/custom-classnames-tools.md

 # Class(es) Auto Suggestions

 **Better Additional CSS Class(es)** under block's advanced panel.
 Replace the components with easier interface to add and remove classes.
-Powered with helpful auto suggestion provided by EditorsKit.
+Powered with helpful auto suggestion provided by Sidetrack.

 ## How to add additional block CSS classes?

-Here's how to manage additional classes using EditorsKit.
+Here's how to manage additional classes using Sidetrack.

 1. Navigate through **Advanced** panel of you current block.
 2. Type your custom CSS class under **Additional CSS Class(es)** then **Press ENTER**.